Review by Ian Keogh

 ‘Scissors, Paper, Stone’ is a version of the Teen Titans divisive when published in 1997 due to the cutesy manga art of creator Adam Warren.
 Perhaps after Teen Titans Go! and Tiny Titans there might be more widespread acceptance.
 Within that style Warren’s art (sample, right) is amazing in places, detail packed and inventive when required.
 He splices the stories of the alternative Titans between a battle to save their adopted planet in the future, and it’s an awkward fusion as a few pages of action are followed by densely worded infodumps.
 The variations on the Titans are novel, but the story isn’t, and the ending completely destroys the established light mood.

 ‘Amazonia’ is another highlight, although printed smaller than the original album size, which is a pity as it smudges Phil Winslade’s extraordinary and super detailed illustrative art.
 William Messner-Loebs has Wonder Woman transformed into a stage act by a villainous Steve Trevor in a Victorian melodrama, and Jack the Ripper is on the loose.

 It’s puzzling that this strange and deceitful collection minimises the Justice League when there are other, decent, Justice League Elseworlds stories that could have been used (Age of Wonder, Created Equal, Secret Society of Super-Heroes).
-A second selection followed, even further off message.
+Volume Two is even further off message.